Dubois Bighorn Sheep

 Just outside Dubois stands Whiskey Mountain, home to the largest wintering Rocky Mountain Bighorn Sheep herd in North America.
 Bring your binoculars and make time to visit this unique wildlife habitat area.
 Visit the National Bighorn Sheep Center in downtown Dubois or schedule a guided tour.

-Include the bighorn sheep of Dubois on your Circle the Continental Divide Driving Tour.
+Include the Dubois bighorn sheep herd on your Circle the Continental Divide Driving Tour.

 My Bighorn Sheep Experience

 When I think of iconic animals of the West, along with the powerful carnivores—the grizzly bears, wolves and mountain lions—the image of a bighorn sheep comes to mind.
 Its curling horns are emblematic of Wind River Country and for good reason.

 The herd that calls the Whiskey Basin home near Dubois is the foundation for reintroduction of wild sheep in the West.
 It is the largest wintering herd in North America.

 Seeing bighorn sheep isn’t easy but it is worth the detour.
 That’s because they are rare.
 Even though they call the area home, they remain elusive, making their home high in the mountains, where they are able to thwart predators by scurrying up mountainsides that seem impossible for an animal to navigate.

 The National Bighorn Sheep Interpretive Center, located at 10 Bighorn Lane right on Dubois’ Main Street, offers a chance to learn about wild sheep in North America.
 It tells the story of the animals’ history, their habitat and their future, which is threatened.
 Bighorn sheep have suffered declines across the country, crowded out by development, the reintroduction of predators, and most importantly diseases carried by domestic sheep, Moulton said.